brian-carroll/blog/articles/first-class-functions.md

 I’ve also got some ideas for more blog posts around the topic of Elm in WebAssembly:

-- Byte-level representations of the other Elm data structures
-  - Extensible records, union types, lists, tuples
+- Byte-level representations of the other Elm data structures (Extensible records, union types, numbers, comparables, appendables...)
-  - Numbers, comparables and appendables
-- Code generation architecture
-  - WebAssembly AST and code gen structure
-  - Is it reasonable to generate Wasm from Haskell?
-Should we use Rust?
+- Code generation architecture (WebAssembly AST, Is it reasonable to generate Wasm from Haskell?
+What about Rust?)
-- The Elm runtime in WebAssembly
-  - Platform, Scheduler, Task, Process, Effect Managers
+- The Elm runtime in WebAssembly (Platform, Scheduler, Task, Process, Effect Managers...)
 - DOM, HTTP, and ports.
 Differences between Wasm MVP and post-MVP.
 - Strings and Unicode
 - Tail-Call Elimination with trampolines